The South China Sea

 Sovereignty claims to the South China Sea

 The map indicates the rough claims on the territory from the neighboring states: China, Vietnam, Malaysia, Brunei, Taiwan and the Philippines.
-The rush to make claims seems to have begun in 1945 after the U.S. started treating territorial waters as sovereign territory.
+The rush to make claims seems to have begun in 1945 after the US started treating territorial waters as sovereign territory.
 The UN Law of the Sea states that if an island has been put to economic use then a nation can claim a special zone around them so there has been a rush to occupy and develop the islands.
 There are large oil and gas reserves near the Spratlys, as well as abundant fish.
-Important shipping lanes pass through them to China, Taiwan and Japan so they have strategic importance.
+Important shipping lanes pass through them to China, Taiwan and Japan so they also have strategic importance.
 China’s claim was made just before the foundation of the People’s Republic in 1947, it is the largest claim - taking the country close to the 5° north latitude.
 It would make Hainan the largest Chinese province by area.
 The line of the claim on the map is usually drawn in nine sections and so is called the ‘Nine dash line ’.
 The South China Sea is not the only area of disputed sovereignty with China, Japan and China continue to posture over the Diaoyu ()/Senkaku islands that lie between Taiwan and Japan.

 China's claim